 Utah examines the chemical, physical, and biological integrity of its state's waters through a set of commonly used and widely accepted indicators.
 Although this report does not include an analysis of every possible stressor known to affect water quality, it does evaluate those measures found to be best water quality indicators across the range of natural and human-influenced conditions.
-This section describes the indicators used to assess the condition of Utah's rivers and streams as well as major stressors to aquatic life.
-The three major results from the statewide rivers and streams assessment are as follows:
+This section will provide a description of the indicators used to assess the condition of Utah's rivers and streams and major stressors to aquatic life.
+The 3 major results from the statewide rivers and streams assessment:

-- 1. Indicators of biological stress (e.g., benthic macroinvertebrate [BMI] observed/expected [O/E] ratio of taxa loss) - 2.
-Aquatic measures of stress (e.g., chemical and physical habitat stressors) - 3.
-Ranking of stressors (e.g., the relative extent and severity of stressors that affect biologic condition)
+- Indicators of Biological Stress (e.g., Benthic Macroinvertebrate Observed/ Expected (O/E) ratio of Taxa Loss), - 2.
+Aquatic Measures of Stress (e.g., Chemical and Physical Habitat Stressors), and - 3.
+Ranking of Stressors (e.g., the relative extent and severity of stressors that affect biologic condition).